jlin00/MKS22X-GroupProcessing/README.md

   - eliminated superfluous code and added comments
   - moved image loading to setup instead of constructor

 <br><b>5/12/19</b><br>
 - Lauren:
   - fixed random move() so that rock doesn't go off the screen
   - added another move() that bounces off sides of screen at varying speeds
-    - added eyes to living rock, experimented to find the right location
+  - added eyes to living rock, experimented to find the right locatio
   - added code to make eyes start out random, then change color gradually